About March's Birthstone

 Care & Maintenance

-• Ultrasonic: Generally safe unless stone has liquid inclusions or fractures
+• Ultrasonic cleaners are generally safe for aquamarine unless the stone has liquid inclusions or fractures.

 The Rich History of Aquamarine